Our QSL card. Here's what the back looked like.

 Dave Thelander gets on the horn...

 Here's my turn for a patch.
 Or perhaps I'm talking to Siple Station, where 5 men were wintering over in the deeply buried old station.
 By this time of the year they'd run out of cigarettes!
-We used these radios to communicate with folks at many of the other Antarctic stations.
+We would use these radios for communication with folks at many of the other Antarctic stations.